 And there you have it, 12 ways to use Photoshop selection tools!

+We have a great article on using selective color in Photoshop you should try too.
 If you’re interested in trying out some Photoshop projects, check out our articles on creating multiplicity photography, cool composites or making a chain link cut out photo.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: